 A complete, fusion-crusted, stony-iron meteorite, weighing 877 g, was purchased in Risani, Morocco on behalf of an American collector.
 A polished thin section from NWA 1827 was prepared for analysis at the Department of Earth and Space Sciences, University of Washington (A. Irving and S. Kuehner).
 Optical petrography, energy dispersive electron microprobe analyses, and quantitative microprobe analyses were utilized in the initial analysis of this meteorite.
-Comparative studies of NWA 1827 with NWA 1879 and other independently owned masses (NWA 1882, 1912, 1951, 1982, 3055, and 1645) show that close similarities exist between them, and all of these masses, totaling at least 26.4 kg, are presumed to be paired (Bunch et al., 2004).
-Continued research was conducted by the Bunch et al. (2014) on these specimens and a large number of mesosiderite samples previously considered to represent a separate fall.
-It was eventually determined that all of these mesosiderites represent a single strewn field (totaling at least 80 kg) comprising mesosiderites of differing subgroups (see also NWA 1878).
+Comparative studies by Bunch et al. (2004) of NWA 1827 with NWA 1879 and other independently owned masses (NWA 1882, 1912, 1951, 1982, 3055, and 1645) demonstrated that close similarities exist among them, and that all of these masses, totaling at least 26.4 kg, are presumed to be paired.
+Continued research was conducted by Bunch et al. (2014) on these specimens and a large number of mesosiderite samples previously considered to represent a separate fall.
+It was ultimately determined that all of these mesosiderites represent a single strewn field with a total weight of at least 80 kg comprising mesosiderites of differing groups (see also NWA 1878).